-- A. Required Text Books:

-- 1. A Writer's Reference with Writing about Literature, 9th edition.
-Diana Hacker, ISBN: 978-1319133054

-- 2. Supplements

-- a) My website: www.kelli.ninja

-- b) Writing down the Basics.

-- (1) Available on my website as a pdf download, or for purchase as a print out at the TM ISC (TM Room 1550) for a minimal price.

-(Texts and Materials, cont.)
+- A. Required Text Books - 1.
+A Writer's Reference with Writing about Literature, 9th edition.
+Diana Hacker, ISBN: 978-1319133054 - B. Supplements - 1.
+My website: www.kelli.ninja - 2.
+Writing down the Basics.
+Available on my website as a pdf download, or for purchase as a print out at the TM ISC (TM Room 1550) for a minimal price.
+If you will be using your smartphone to access this, I suggest you download the free Adobe Reader app for Android or IOS/Apple, Bluefire Reader if you cannot access the hyperlinks in the document.
+It will allow you to do so, though in the Android version, you must select "Open in Browser" from the menu in the window that opens when you click on a link.
+(Not sure about Apple.) - C. Materials - 1.
+Access to Microsoft Word on your own computer or via the computer lab. - 2.
+If you need a copy of Microsoft Office, you can get Word free.

-- B. Materials - 1.
-Access to Microsoft Word on your own computer or via the computer lab. - a) If you need a copy of Microsoft Office, you can get Word free. - b) If you use Apple Pages, make sure to save your documents in Word format: doc or docx.
+3. If you use Apple Pages, make sure to save your documents in Word format: doc or docx.
 See this link for help with that.